 An even better setup can be to just build Athena “completely by hand”.
 For interactive code development this results in a much better user experience.

 In this setup you would set up your build like:

-setupATLAS asetup AthenaExternals,master,latest mkdir build cd build/ cmake -G Ninja -DCMAKE_BUILD_TYPE=RelWithDebInfo -DCMAKE_EXPORT_COMPILE_COMMANDS=TRUE ../athena/Projects/Athena/ cmake --build .
+setupATLAS asetup AthenaExternals,main,latest mkdir build cd build/ cmake -G Ninja -DCMAKE_BUILD_TYPE=RelWithDebInfo -DCMAKE_EXPORT_COMPILE_COMMANDS=TRUE ../athena/Projects/Athena/ cmake --build .

 -DCMAKE_EXPORT_COMPILE_COMMANDS=TRUE argument.
 If you use it,

 will be able to find all headers when looking at C++ sources.

 If you want to build Athena “by hand” (directly executing the build commands

 as shown above), and want to do it on top of a full local build of the

 build_externals.sh, then the most convenient